 There are three key pillars of cyber security, and they define what cyber security guards do on a day-to-day basis…

-TECHNOLOGY Once a cyber security analyst has identified the risks their organisation faces they can then identify the technology required to prevent them.
+Technology – Once a cyber security analyst has identified the risks their organisation faces they can then identify the technology required to prevent them.
 Technology is deployed to reduce the risk of cyber risks, or completely prevent them.
-Analysts have to make a risk assessment to decide what controls to put in place.
+Analysts have to carry out a risk assessment to decide what controls to put in place.

-This is true even in the IT and technology sector, which is the fastest-growing in terms of opportunities for graduates.
+This is true even in the IT and technology sector, which is the fastest-growing in terms of graduate opportunities.

 It’s skills like time-management, the ability to accept criticism and manage-up that employers are looking for.
 They are crucial and transferable to any working environment.